 Treatment for IDA

 may take 3 to 6 months.
 You may need medicines and supplements to increase the amount of iron in your blood.
 Ask your healthcare provider how much iron you should take each day.
 A blood transfusion may be needed if your anemia is severe.
 This will help replace the blood and iron you have lost.

 The following list of medications are in some way related to or used in the treatment of this condition.

 Eat foods rich in iron and protein:

 Nuts, meat, dark leafy green vegetables, and beans are high in iron and protein.
-Do not drink coffee, tea, or other liquids with caffeine.
 Limit milk to 2 cups a day.
+The calcium in milk can interfere with how your body absorbs iron.
+Take the iron supplement with food or a drink that is high in vitamin C. This helps your body absorb the iron.
 You may need to meet with a dietitian to create the right food plan for you.